 Each “chest” (box) has a theme, which means you can get a sense for what you’ll receive based on the name.
 Past chests have been inspired by both the books (“The Philosopher’s Chest,” “The Chest of the Half-Blood Prince,” etc.) and Horcruxes (“The Ring Chest,” “The Diary Chest,” etc.).
 Best of all, these boxes are packed with items, often including 10+ per box.

-The Wizarding Trunk has been on a hiatus for a few months, but is coming back in late 2021 so they also make my list of great Harry Potter subscription boxes.
+The Wizarding Trunk took a hiatus during the pandemic, but they’re back now – so they also make my list of great Harry Potter subscription boxes.
 Boxes are shipped bi-monthly or quarterly (two subscription options).
 They include 8-10 items, which makes the price really reasonable ($54.99 for bi-monthly and $64.99 for quarterly boxes).

 Best of all, they work with small Magical Makers to include items hand-made by fellow Potterheads who love Harry Potter and the Wizarding World as much as you do.

 For a couple of different options, check out the various boxes offered by GeekGear.
-In my research, I found four: the Wizardry Wands box (£12.99 per box), the Wizardry Mystery Box (£25.99 per box, pictured above), the limited-edition Elf Box (£34.99), and the limited-edition Creatures Box (£34.99).
+In my research, I found three: the Wizardry Mystery Box (£25.99 per box, pictured above), the limited-edition Elf Box (£34.99), and the limited-edition Creatures Box (£34.99).
 I’m sure they have others too – showing you can either choose to subscribe or put together your own “subscription” to their limited-edition boxes.

 Since the boxes vary quite a bit, it’s hard to say exactly what each one will include; using the Wizarding Mystery box as an example, you can expect 5-7 items from throughout the Wizarding World.